ecmatonix/starter-website-lite/README.md

 8. Convenient work with git-hooks (husky module).
 9. Check commit message ([conventional commit](https://www.conventionalcommits.org) specification).
 10. Automate the process of creating a change log.
+11. Lint HTML code (on demand and in the "pre-commit" hook).
 ## Required dependencies
 To work with a website template on your computer, `Node.js 10.14.1+` and `npm 6.4.1+` are required.
 ## Getting started